Type of Entry

 Image 4 – Finished piece/Work in progress e.g the end of your story, if not yet completed, a clear idea of what your final design will look like.
 (DO NOT submit multiple images or text)

-– There is also an option to add supporting text to explain each of your photos, your concept and relationship to the brief, and techniques/materials used and about your final piece (max 200 words per image).
+– DO NOT include text on your images.
+Your supporting text goes in the boxes provided.
+Here you can discuss your concept and relationship to the brief, and techniques/materials used and about your final piece (max 200 words per image).

 – No physical work needs to be submitted at this stage, you are only required to send your work to Hand & Lock if you become a finalist in the Competition.